ivfreire/tradingbot/README.md

 This project is a bot that automatically operates in the US Stocks Market to make profit.
 Created with Python and [Alpaca paper-trading](https://alpaca.markets/).

 My goal as a developer with this project is to learn more about applied mathematics to financial systems.
-Please note, this repo is still under development, thus some bugs might exists and it not completely functional yet.
+Please note, this repo is still under development, thus some bugs might exists and it is not completely functional yet.

 ## Instalation